karamarnell/developers/app/ecosystem/i18next-plugin-application-strings-manager-integration.md

 `api`: The `id` or `name` of the API that this plugin configuration will target

-You can also apply it for every API using the `http://kong:8001/plugins/` endpoint.
+You can also apply it for every API using the `http://qordoba:8001/plugins/` endpoint.
 Read the [Plugin Reference](/docs/latest/admin-api/#add-plugin) for more information.

 form parameter                             | default | description
 ---:                                       | ---     | ---
 `name`                                     |         | Name of the plugin to use, in this case: `cors` `config.origins`<br>*optional*             |         | A comma-separated list of allowed domains for the `Access-Control-Allow-Origin` header.
 If you wish to allow all origins, add `*` as a single value to this configuration field.
-The accepted values can either be flat strings or PCRE regexes. **NOTE**: Prior to Kong 0.10.x, this parameter was `config.origin` (note the change in trailing `s`), and only accepted a single value, or the `*` special value.
+The accepted values can either be flat strings or PCRE regexes. **NOTE**: Prior to Qordoba 0.10.x, this parameter was `config.origin` (note the change in trailing `s`), and only accepted a single value, or the `*` special value.
 `config.methods`<br>*optional*             | `GET,HEAD,PUT,PATCH,POST,DELETE` | Value for the `Access-Control-Allow-Methods` header, expects a comma delimited string (e.g. `GET,POST`).
 `config.headers`<br>*optional*             | Value of the `Access-Control-Request-Headers`<br>request header | Value for the `Access-Control-Allow-Headers` header, expects a comma delimited string (e.g. `Origin, Authorization`).
 `config.exposed_headers`<br>*optional*     |         | Value for the `Access-Control-Expose-Headers` header, expects a comma delimited string (e.g. `Origin, Authorization`).
 If not specified, no custom headers are exposed.